Swiss Family Robinson poster

 The inciting incident occurs at 13 minutes when The ship is destroyed in the storm and runs aground.
 The crew abandons the family, forcing them to survive alone on an uncharted island with no hope of immediate rescue..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The family makes the active choice to build a permanent treehouse home and fully commit to island life rather than waiting passively for rescue.
+This reveals the protagonist's commitment to The family makes the active choice to build a permanent treehouse home and fully commit to island life rather than waiting passively for rescue.
 They embrace their new world., moving from reaction to action.

 The Collapse moment at 94 minutes (74% through) represents the emotional nadir.
 Here, The pirates launch a full-scale attack on the family.
 The family faces potential death or capture.
-Their peaceful paradise becomes a battlefield, and everything they've built is threatened with destruction., shows the protagonist at their lowest point.
+Their peaceful paradise becomes a battlefield, and everything they've built is threatened with destruction., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 79% of the runtime.
 The family realizes that their cooperation, ingenuity, and the skills they've developed on the island - the very theme stated early on - give them the advantage.
 United, they execute a coordinated final defense., demonstrating the transformation achieved throughout the journey.